 combox stores its configuration at \$HOME/.combox/config.yaml; the configuration file is not shared on computers on which the user runs combox; this makes it possible to keep the combox directory and the directories of the file storage providers' (node directories) in different locations on each computer.
+The configuration file is a YAML file and can be directly edited by the user if they wish to.

-&lt;sup>1https://git.ricketyspace.net/combox/tree/combox/silo.pv?id=fb7fdd218#n29
+&lt;sup>1https://git.ricketyspace.net/combox/tree/combox/silo.py?id=fb7fdd218#n29